-+ - / Addition, subtraction (minus), multiplication, division.
-ENTER Functions as a '+=' key.
-DEL Clears the last entry.
-If pressed twice, clears the total. ' ESC Exits the calculator, leaving the result on the status line.
-F1 Exits the calculator and sends the result to the host computer. Н Switches between decimal (default) and hexadecimal mode (indicated by 'HEX' on the status line).
++ - \ / Addition, subtraction (minus), multiplication, division.

+Functions as a '+=' key.

+Clears the last entry.
+If pressed twice, DEL clears the total. ' Exits the calculator, leaving the result on ESC the status line. Н Switches between decimal (default) and hexadecimal mode (indicated by 'HEX' on the status line).
 Changing modes converts the current result to the new base.

-sends the result to the host in the current mode.
+sends the result to the host in the current F1 mode and exits calculator mode.
+The result will remain displayed for 5 seconds.